Bivalirudin (By injection)

-Prevents blood clots during a heart procedure called angioplasty.
-This medicine is used with aspirin.
+Prevents blood clots during angioplasty.

 When This Medicine Should Not Be Used

 How to Use This Medicine

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - A nurse or other health provider will give you this medicine.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how bivalirudin works.
 Tell your doctor if you are taking any of the following: